c422/c422-src/content/en/authors/jiaojinlong/_index.md

 Currently participating in the project development of “support theory and innovation model of healthy pension cross-border service”.

-My research at TJNU is about applied machine learning and affective computing.
+Research interests: Speech and video emotion recognition, Data mining.

 If you are interested, checkout my selected projects and publications at here.
  More info about me: https://cyberjiao.top